I’m all for a fancy appetizer spread, but sometimes the occasion demands good, old-fashioned, cheesy Potato Skins.

 - Melted Butter.
 A brush across the surface prior to baking gives these potato skins a touch of decadence.

 - Bacon.
 An ultimate loaded baked potato skin wouldn’t be the same without it!
-For easy cooking, prepare Oven Baked Bacon or crisp Air Fryer Bacon, no skillet needed.
+Crisp Oven Baked Bacon and Air Fryer Bacon are my favorite ways to cook bacon, no skillet needed.

 - Plain Greek Yogurt.
 My nutritious swap for a dollop of sour cream.
 It has the same tang, but is lower in fat and higher in protein.